-- (b) ESL and Lampert exercised both de facto and de jure control over Holdings.
+- Holdings was the controlling shareholder of Sears, was a related entity to Sears, and was not dealing at arm's length with Sears; - (b) ESL and Lampert exercised both de facto and de jure control over Holdings.
 As Holdings stated in its 2013 Annual Report, Mr. Lampert had "substantial influence over many, if not all, actions to be taken or approved by our stockholders"; and - (c) ESL and Lampert were not dealing at arm's length with Sears as a result of their direct and indirect beneficial control position in Holdings, which in turn held a controlling interest in Sears.
-Further, Holdings, ESL and Lampert collectively held more than 75% of Sears' shares, acted in concert with respect to the control of Sears, and specifically acted in concert and with a single mind to exercise influence over Sears in connection with the 2013 Dividend and the Monetization Plan.

-As a result of these relationships, each of Holdings, ESL, Lampert, and Sears are related entities who are presumed not to have acted at arm's length in respect of the 2013 Dividend.
-Holdings, ESL and Lampert used their position of control over Sears to direct and/or influence Sears and its directors to carry out the Monetization Plan and the 2013 Dividend.
+Further, Holdings, ESL and Lampert collectively held more than 75% of Sears' shares.
+ESL, Lampert and Holdings (at the direction of ESL and Lampert) acted in concert with respect to the control of Sears, and specifically acted in concert and with a single mind to exercise influence over Sears in connection with the 2013 Dividend and the Monetization Plan. - As a result of these relationships, each of Holdings, ESL, Lampert, and Sears are related entities who are presumed not to have acted at arm's length in respect of the 2013 Dividend.
+ESL and Lampert used their position of control over Sears to direct and/or influence Sears and its directors to carry out the Monetization Plan and the 2013 Dividend.